lbr-stack/lbr_fri_ros2_stack/lbr_demos/lbr_fri_ros2_python_demos/README.md

-# LBR FRI ROS2 Python Demos
+# LBR FRI ROS 2 Python Demos
 Collection of basic usage examples for the `lbr_fri_ros2` through Python.

 🤝 **Note**: These demos are compatible with and closely follow KUKA's FRI example applications.